HomePrivacy PolicyFeedbackLink to usSite Map

 This example would return the CustomerID field from the Orders table for the record that is currently being displayed in the Orders form (based on OrderID).

-The DLookup function can be used in VBA code.
-For example:
+The DLookup function can be used in VBA code in Microsoft Access.

 Dim LDate As Date